BR13UC/SpotifyTest/README.md

 1. Install Python 3.8 or higher.
 2. Install MongoDB and ensure it is running on `localhost:27017`.
-3. Install the required dependencies listed in `statify.sh` by running the script.

 ### Create a Spotify App